spmasterman/tutor-directory/README.md

 ### Data Fixtures
 I use Alice and Faker to generate fake fixture data in YML files.
 Fixture files are numbered 10,20,30... etc to specify the dependency order.
-Non production fixtures are 500, 490, 480 etc and should only load in the Dev environment.
+Non production fixtures are 500, 490, 480 etc and should only load in the Dev or Demo environment.
 There is a separate folder for test fixtures - and the tests themselves are intimately tied to these fixtures.
 There may be instances where the tests and the fixtures are tied too closely together and make for a brittle system i.e. if you want to add things to the fixtures and a test starts to fail because its the number of records its expecting has grown.